danielharrell/open-eyes-lect-2017-18/Open.md

 Schopenhauer was indebted, to explain why the world inside us appears outside us, as if we were open to the very world we enclose.
 For what does the word "outside" mean, when we use it to locate the world in relation to us?
+It cannot be a merely spatial sense, for in this sense only parts of the world at best lie outside us: the parts outside the part, or parts, we occupy ourselves.

-We seem not to mean it in a strictly spatial sense.
-For it is never the whole world outside us in a spatial sense, since we occupy a part of it ourselves, and can move from part to part.
-Or perhaps we might say that spatially, the whole world lies beside us, or underneath us, as if the world were a sphere and we lived on its surface.
+it is never the
+whole world that lies outside us. since we occupy a part of it ourselves, and can move from part to part.
+Or perhaps we might say that spatially, the whole world lies beside us, or beneath us, as if the world were a sphere and we lived on its surface.

-But in what we might call a *transpatial* sense, we live in the world rather than on it, as if inside a sphere, putting all of it, as we say, *outside* us.
-This is why we move from part to part not merely across space, but through it, with a sense of inhabiting all of it while occupying only some of it.
-It also seems why we can reach a part of space in perception before we reach it in motion, as if we could occupy two parts of space at once, so long as we used our eyes rather than our feet.
-The one part of space would be inside, where we are, and the other part outside, where what we see is.
-But this again would not be the outside for our feet, the strictly spatial outside, which distinguishes one part of space from another, at any distance in any direction.
-It would rather be the transpatial outside for our eyes, and for awareness more generally, that distinguishes the whole of space from a kind of center inside it, a place to look rather than move, that turns every distance and direction into a single one *out*.
-It would then be from this center, inside the outside, that we are open to the outside.
-Or from this center that the world appears outside us.
+But in what we might call a *transpatial* sense, we live not on the world but in it, as if inside a sphere, putting the whole world *outside* us, as we say.
+And since we are inside it, we can move from part to part not merely across space but through it, with a sense of inhabiting all of it while occupying only some of it.
+We can also reach a part of space in perception before we reach it in motion, as if we could occupy two parts of space at once, so long as we used our eyes rather than our feet.
+One part of space would be inside, or where we are in order to see, and the other part would be outside, or where what we see is to be seen.
+But again, this would not be the outside for motion, the strictly spatial outside, where one part of space is outside another, at any distance in any direction.
+It would rather be the transpatial outside for perception, and for awareness more generally, where the whole of space is outside a kind of center inside it, a place to look rather than move, that turns any distance and direction into a single one *out*.

-But this same world lies inside us, as contained by this center.
-For we can press the analogy to a sphere, and the way its center encompasses its surface, to say that it is only from such a center, bounding the outside from inside, that we can be open to the outside in its entirety.
-Or only if the world is thus encompassed, that it can appear as a whole outside us.
-For otherwise some part of it might lie outside the outside, beyond our openness, like a Kantian thing-in-itself.
-So it seems we must contain the world from inside it, to locate all of it outside us.
+And it would be from this center, inside the outside, that we are then open to the outside.
+Or from this center that the world can appear outside us.

+But again, it is the whole world that appears outside us from this center.
+And this suggests that the center is a center, from which we can encompass the world as a whole, like the surface of a sphere about its center, so that the whole world *does* appear outside us, with none of the world left outside the circumference of our openness; which is to say, outside even the outside, or beyond all appearance, like a thing-in-itself that can never become a thing-for-us.

+It seems we must contain the world inside us, It seems we can only find all the world outside us if we already have it all inside us, , in other words, it seems we must find all of it It seems we must find all the world inside us, in other words, to find all of it outside us.
 Or we could say, more conventionally, that the outside is not just a mode of extension, or medium of motion, but a *form of sensibility*---to borrow Kant's term for it.
 And this